 Copper plating is done more than any other type of plating except for nickel.
 It is an excellent under coat for other types of plating because it is able to cover defects in the substrate, is easy to buff, and has good corrosion resistance.
 Copper is also inexpensive, has good coverage and throwing power, and is less environmentally hazardous than other plated metals.
 Copper is also highly conductive, second only to silver.
-Copper plating can also be used as a mask in surface hardening procedures.
+The copper plating process can also be used as a mask in surface hardening procedures.

 There are primarily three types of solutions used in copper plating; alkaline, acid and mildly alkaline.